 Pablo Picasso cut a spectacular path through the Riviera.
 He was brilliant, cruel, and captivating.
-By the time he died in 1973 at his villa in Mougins, five miles inland from Cannes, Picasso had lived in Provence for nearly three decades after relocating semi-permanently from Paris, where he moved from his native Spain in 1904.
+By the time he died in 1973 at his villa in Mougins, five miles inland from Cannes, Picasso had lived in the French Riviera and Provence for nearly three decades after relocating semi-permanently from Paris, where he moved from his native Spain in 1904.

 Always restless, he passed through Menerbes, where he had bought a home for his former lover Dora Maar, and Golfe-Juan, where he bunked at a friend’s villa.
 He spent time in Arles, Aix-en-Provence, Cannes, Vallauris, and Antibes, the latter two of which have dedicated Picasso museums, as of course, does Paris.

 Musee Picasso in Antibes

 The Musee Picasso in Antibes sits ablaze in white-hot sunlight on the edge of the Mediterranean, housed in a 17th-century chateau with ramparts that plunge right into the rocks below.
 The time he spent there in the autumn of 1946 represents a tiny but pivotal sliver in the artist’s life.
 As is frequently the case with Picasso, it was buoyed by energy from a new muse and love, the painter Françoise Gilot, whom he had met three years earlier in occupied Paris.